 Betalain pigments are present and characteristic of the family Cactaceae and of the Order Caryophyllales in which they are included, as is absence of anthocyanin pigments found in other families of flowering plants.
 Betalains and anthocyanins never occur in the same plant.
 Betalains are responsible for the red or violet colouration of some cacti when stressed.

 Ferulic acid in the cell walls of Cactaceae is also a characteristic.

-Several species are cultivated for their juicy fruit (e.g. Opuntia ficus-indica, Selenocereus sp., Hylocereus sp.) and through introduction Cactaceae are found throughout the tropics.
-In some places they have become invasive weeds.
+Several species are cultivated for their juicy fruit (e.g. Opuntia ficus-indica, Selenocereus sp., Hylocereus sp.) and through introduction Cactaceae, especially Opuntia are found throughout the tropics.
+In some places cacti have become invasive weeds.

-Many species are cultivated as ornamentals and are grown from seed in vast numbers.
+Many species of cacti are cultivated as ornamentals and are grown from seed in vast numbers.
 Some species e.g. Echinocactus grusonii are far more common in cultivation than in their habitat, much of which has been destroyed.
-All species are protected as CITES 1 or CITES 2 plants, which presents a barrier to free trade even for nursery grown plants and artificial hybrids with no natural distribution.
+All species of cacti are protected as CITES 1 or CITES 2 plants, which presents a barrier to free trade even for nursery grown cacti and artificial hybrids with no natural distribution.